simarthethi/asic_project_automatic_door_controller/README.md

 # Gate Level Synthesis

+The term "gate level" refers to the netlist view of a circuit, usually produced by logic synthesis.
+So while RTL simulation is pre-synthesis, GLS is post-synthesis.
+The netlist view is a complete connection list consisting of gates and IP models with full functional and timing behavior.

 Here we do Synthesis of our processor on yosys using the following commands:
 ```bash
 read_liberty -lib sky130_fd_sc_hd__tt_025C_1v80_256.lib